jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 #### Running the Wercker App

+If you are new to using Wercker, it is very possible that you may create a pipeline incorrectly.
+One such case is deleting the default build pipeline and adding a deploy-production pipeline that does not match the build, deploy structure of the wercker.yml file.
+The thought pattern is, there is only one wercker file, so there should only be one pipeline in the workflow.
+This generates an error an Run time.

 <p align="center">
   <img src="/images/wercker/deploy_error.jpg" alt="Workflow error" />
 </p>

+Incorrect scripts in the wercker.yml file will result in a failure in the deploy pipeline when the build run.

 <p align="center">
   <img src="/images/wercker/linode_update_failed.jpg" alt="Linode update error" />
 </p>

+Using the incorrect user in the script section of the wercker.yml file can lead to a "public key error" output in the Wercker run terminal.
+The username should be the same username used to ssh in the Linode server and add the linode_PUBLIC key to the .ssh/authorized file.

 <p align="center">
   <img src="/images/wercker/publickey_error.jpg" alt="Public key error" />
 </p>

+Successful run of the deployment pipeline.

 <p align="center">
   <img src="/images/wercker/deploy_success.jpg" alt="Deploy success" />